FernandoRoldan93/CC-Project/doc/repository_preparation.md

 git remote -v
 ```
 ## Configuring git options
 In this part we are going to configure the default options or settings of our local installation of git.
 This configuration will include name, email and rebase as default.
+By adding them we are telling Github who is sending the changes.

 This three settings can be done with the following lines:
 ```